Azure-Samples/copilot-sap-sales-order-verification/README.md

 Each flow is named after the flow mentioned in the PDF and are the .zip folders on this repo.

 ## Suggestions/Contributions:
 If you face issues while replicating the scenarios or have suggestions on new features/flows you would like to see, you could use [GitHub Issues](https://github.com/Azure-Samples/copilot-sap-sales-order-verification/issues) to report errors or request new features.
-For discussions/conversations, please use [GitHub Discussions](https://github.com/Azure-Samples/copilot-sap-sales-order-verification/discussions/categories/ideas).
-Looking forward to your feedback.